chauff/cse1500-web-transcripts/_lectures/security.md

 #### :bangbang: Juice Shop

-We here take up the **Login Bender** attack among all available [Juice Shop injection attacks](https://bkimminich.gitbooks.io/pwning-owasp-juice-shop/content/part2/injection.html).
-The task is simple: try to login as the user `Bender` via an injection attack.
+We here take up the **Login Bender** attack among all available [Juice Shop injection attacks](https://pwning.owasp-juice.shop/part2/injection.html).
+The task is to try to login as the user `Bender` via an injection attack.

 1. To execute, head to your local Juice Shop installation.
 If you followed our suggestion of using the Docker setup, your local installation will be at [http://localhost:3000](http://localhost:3000).
 2. Head to the login screen via the Account link at the top right.